ibm-build-lab/terraform-ibm-cloud-pak/examples/odf/README.md

 Follow these instructions to test the Terraform Module manually

-Create the file `test.auto.tfvars` with the following input variables, these values are fake examples:
+Create a file `terraform.tfvars` with the following input variables:

 ```hcl
 ibmcloud_api_key        = "<api-key>"